yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be,

-> ... and you want to extract a substring that starts at the fourth character and includes the next five characters ...
+> ... and to extract a substring that starts at the fourth character and includes the next five characters ...

 ---